-- Insert a DDC card into the unit. - Turn the unit on in Maintenance Mode by pressing the center softkey button. - Press the tool icon to enter the AED Maintenance screen. - From the AED Maintenance screen select the Transfer Data To Card option. - Allow the unit to write the contents of the internal log to the DDC card.
+- Insert a DDC card into the unit. - Turn the unit on in Status Display Mode by pressing the center softkey button. - Press the tool icon to enter AED Maintenance Mode. - From the AED Maintenance screen, select the Transfer data to card option. - Allow the unit to write the contents of the internal log to the DDC card.